 I also recommend that you pre-book an airport transfer direct to your accommodation on arrival – after a long haul flight it can be very difficult to learn how to use the Japanese public transport system (as we found out!) when you are tired so give yourself the option to ease into the train system when you are well rested and through the initial culture shock.

-- For Tokyo you will arrive at either Haneda (HND) or Narita (NRT) Airport.
-Be aware that while Haneda Airport is only a short distance from the centre of Tokyo, Narita Airport is a good distance east of Tokyo.
-A range of airport transfer options are available including the Limousine Bus or private transfers which you can pre-book.

 - For Osaka you will arrive in Kansai International Airport (KIX).
-A range of airport transfer options are available including Limousine Bus or private transfers which you can pre-book.
+A range of airport transfer options are available including Limousine Bus or private transfers to Osaka which you can pre-book.

+- For Kyoto you will arrive in Kansai International Airport (KIX).
+A range of airport transfer options are available including Limousine Bus or private transfers to Kyoto which you can pre-book

 9. Travel Insurance for Japan